baek0318/multiplayer-game/README.md

 ## How to Play

-1. Create a room or join an existing room with a Room ID
+1. **Create or Join a Room**:
+   - Create a new room: Choose player count and map size
+   - Join existing room: Enter the Room ID shared by the host

+2. **Game Setup**:
-2. Wait for other players to join (minimum 2 players)
+   - Wait for other players (minimum 2 players required)
-3. Host starts the game when ready
+   - Host can start the game when ready
+   - Players are positioned at equal distances from the center

+3. **Gameplay**:
-4. Players take turns moving using arrow controls
+   - Take turns moving using arrow controls (↑ ↓ ← →)
+   - Follow the green highlighted paths
+   - Navigate around or through obstacles
-5. Follow the green paths to reach the trophy
+   - Race to reach the golden trophy in the center

-6. First player to reach the trophy wins!
+4. **Victory**: First player to reach the trophy wins!

 ## Game Rules

+### Movement Rules
-- Players can only move on the generated paths (shown in green)
+- Players can only move on generated paths (highlighted in green)
+- One cell movement per turn
+- Cannot move through blocking obstacles
-- Paths regenerate after each turn
+- Paths regenerate after each player's turn

-- Players move one cell at a time
+### Obstacle Types
+- **↩️ Reset Obstacle (Orange)**: Sends you back to your starting position
+- **❄️ Freeze Obstacle (Blue)**: Freezes you for 2 turns
+- **🚫 Block Obstacle (Red)**: Cannot pass through, must go around

+### Obstacle Mechanics
+- Obstacles cover 12.5% of the map
+- They relocate every 3-7 turns randomly
-- The game ends when a player reaches the trophy
+- Safe zones exist around starting positions and the trophy

+### Board Size Rules
+- **20x20**: Available for 2-4 players (50 obstacles)
+- **30x30**: Available for 2-7 players (112 obstacles)
+- **40x40**: Required for 7 players (200 obstacles)

+## Game Strategy Tips

+- **Plan Your Route**: Paths change every turn, so think ahead
+- **Use Obstacles Wisely**: Sometimes hitting a reset obstacle can be strategic
+- **Watch Frozen Players**: Take advantage when opponents are frozen
+- **Block Opponents**: Position yourself to force others into obstacles
+- **Center Control**: Try to maintain positions closer to the trophy

 ## Technologies Used

-- React + TypeScript
+- **Frontend**: React + TypeScript
-- Firebase Realtime Database
+- **Real-time Backend**: Firebase Realtime Database
-- Vite
+- **Build Tool**: Vite
+- **Styling**: CSS3 with dynamic sizing
+- **State Management**: React Hooks + Firebase listeners

+## Features Overview

+- Room-based multiplayer system with unique Room IDs
+- Dynamic board sizing based on player count
+- Real-time player position synchronization
+- Turn management with skip-turn mechanics
+- Obstacle collision detection and effects
-- CSS3 for styling
+- Responsive design for different screen sizes
+- Player disconnection handling
+- Visual indicators for game state (turns, frozen players, paths)